 Braga’s football stadium, the Estádio Municipal de Braga, is worth visiting as well.
 It’s nicknamed A Pedreira (The Quarry) because it was carved right out of the side of Monte do Castro.
 Home team SC Braga is one of Portugal’s more popular clubs and has been very successful on the international stage.

-There is not much to do in Aviero outside of the religious attractions and occasional football match.
+There is not much to do in Aviero outside of the religious attractions and the occasional football match.
 The nightlife is a little lame compared to Porto, but some backpackers may find respite in the lack of temptation.

 Near Braga is Guimarães, which is considered Portugal’s first city, and place of birth.
 From here, the first king of Portugal, Afonso I, was able to conquer the surrounding lands, and gain independence from the Kingdom of Leon, which is now in present-day Spain.

 Guimarães is known for its medieval buildings.
 The Castelo de Guimarães is an absolute must while visiting.
 The castle is one of the most important cultural sites in Portugal and is very well preserved.
 Also worth visiting is the medieval Paço dos Duques de Bragança, and the Largo da Oliveira.

 Just outside of Guimarães is Portugal’s only national park, Penada-Gerês.
 Penada-Gerês is a mountainous region straddling the border of Spain and offers great outdoor opportunities.
 Very few foreigners actually know about this park as well.
 If you go walking here, chances are you’ll only run into the local Portuguese hikers.